 - 1 cup fresh watercress or spinach

-- In a food processor, combine mint, parsley, almonds, Parmesan cheese, the water, lemon juice, garlic, 1/8 teaspoon of the salt, and 1/8 teaspoon of the pepper.
+- For pesto: In a food processor, combine mint, parsley, almonds, Parmesan cheese, the water, lemon juice, garlic, 1/8 teaspoon of the salt, and 1/8 teaspoon of the pepper.
 Cover and process until nearly smooth.
 Set aside.

 - Rinse scallops and pat dry with paper towels.
 Sprinkle scallops with the remaining 1/8 teaspoon salt and 1/8 teaspoon pepper.
 In a large nonstick skillet, heat oil over medium-high heat.
 Add scallops; cook for 4 to 5 minutes or until scallops are opaque, turning once halfway through cooking.